aydotvin/user_auth_frontend/README.md

-# Frontend for user authentication.
+# React frontend for user authentication.
 Server for user authentication. **Using React &amp; Bootstrap for styling**

 Steps: